 Along the way you will find plenty of shelters, toilet facilities, historic landmarks, gold mining spots and information boards to make a pleasant day trip!
 Don’t miss the Instagram worthy trestle bridge near Newtown!

-If you don’t have a bike of your own, rent one for the day in Ballarat from $50, or book a support service for peace of mind with Kaewa Cycle Adventures.
+If you don’t have a bike of your own you can rent one for the day in Ballarat from $50.

 START: Ballarat Wendouree Station or Rail crossing on Ring Rd